Caramelo: Plot

 In Part Two, "When I Was Dirt", the narrative switches to chronicle how Soledad and Narciso became the Awful Grandmother and the Little Grandfather.
 Soledad frequently interrupts Lala's narration to correct the details of the story.
 Eventually, the reader understands the narrative from both perspectives.
-Soledad, born between 1905 and 1906 to famous shawl makers, introduces her parents, Ambrosio and Guillermina Reyes, from Santa María del Río, San Luis Potosí Santa Maria Del Rio and San Luis Potosi.
+Soledad, born between 1905 and 1906 to famous shawl makers, introduces her parents, Ambrosio and Guillermina Reyes, from Santa María del Río, San Luis Potosí Santa Maria Del Rio and San Luis Potosí.
 Guillermina, Soledad's mother, passes away when Soledad is just a child, leaving one unfinished caramelo rebozo.
-The color is described as ordinary, almost nondescript, but the shawl becomes Soledad’s most prized possession, a metaphor for the liminal citizenship of the characters in the novel.
+The color is described as ordinary, almost nondescript, but the shawl becomes Soledad's most prized possession, a metaphor for the liminal citizenship of the characters in the novel.
 Ambrosio, remarries and his new wife convinces him to send Soledad away to live in the capital with her Aunty Fina and her many children.
 There, Soledad works as a house servant, neglected by her aunt and sexually abused by her Uncle Pio.
-Soledad meets Narciso when he comes to the house to pay Aunty Fina for the week’s laundry.
+Soledad meets Narciso when he comes to the house to pay Aunty Fina for the week's laundry.
 She has an emotional breakdown, confiding in him about her life and current circumstances.
 He offers her to work at his house so she moves in with him and his parents, Eleuterio and Regina Reyes.
 The Mexican Revolution begins shortly after and during the Ten Tragic Days in 1913, Narciso has three of his ribs surgically removed after suffering a collapsed lung caused by fear when he was nearly killed by two soldiers on his way home.
 Later, in 1914, his mother sends him to live with his Uncle Old and his cousins in Chicago to escape the war.
 There, he falls in love with a young Josephine Baker, an African American, but when he informs his father of his plans to marry her, the shock of the news triggers a cerebral embolism which kills him.
 Narciso returns home for the funeral, but his father miraculously comes back from the dead, having only suffered a cataleptic attack, which leaves him partially paralyzed and mute.
 Upon reuniting with Soledad, the two begin a sexual relationship.
 Soledad becomes pregnant and Narciso plans to run away.
 Regina organizes an elaborate farewell supper for Narciso, in which Eleuterio and Soledad are both ignored by the guests.
-Enraged by their avarice and apathy, Eleuterio destroys Regina’s merchandise, grabs Soledad, and speaks for the only time in his life, shouting, “We are not dogs!”
+Enraged by their avarice and apathy, Eleuterio destroys Regina's merchandise, grabs Soledad, and speaks for the only time in his life, shouting, “We are not dogs!”
 This prompts Narciso to marry Soledad and they move to Oaxaca.